 All organisations applying for funding should be seeking to deliver work which tackles social needs and supports local people facing disadvantage.

-- Projects which improve health and wellbeing*
+- Projects which improve mental health and wellbeing

 - Projects which improve access to advocacy, specialist support and advice for vulnerable groups

-- Projects which encourage participation in the community and improve inter-community and/or intergenerational relationships for people at risk at isolation
+- Projects which encourage participation in the community

 Groups based in Merton and Wandsworth are eligible to apply.
 Although there is no income threshold imposed for the applicant organisation, the fund may give priority to smaller, locally-based organisations within the two boroughs.